 2. What is the biggest challenge you ever had to overcome?

 Challenges make people stronger.
 Difficult situations, whether in private or personal life, teach us several lessons, one of which is Never Give Up.
-Your ability to deal with such situations gives insight of your abilities.
+Your ability to deal with such situations gives an insight of your abilities.

 Finally, I gathered enough courage to talk with my parents about my health and underwent treatment immediately.
 Here I am today fully recovered.
-From that point, I have learnt, nothing is impossible unless you lack enthusiasm and courage.
+From that point, I have learned, nothing is impossible unless you lack enthusiasm and courage.